CN3ves/DataScienceNotes/EliteDataScience.md

 "Common sense" is not sensible here.
 Unfortunately, from our experience, the 2 most commonly recommended ways of dealing with missing data actually suck.
 These are dropping observations that have missing values and imputing the missing values based on other observations. **Dropping missing values** is sub-optimal because when you drop observations, you drop information.
 Not only the fact that the value was missing may be informative in itself, in the real world, it is often required to make predictions on new data even if some of the features are missing! **Imputing missing values** is sub-optimal because the value was originally missing but you filled it in, which always leads to a loss in information, no matter how sophisticated your imputation method is.
 Again, "missingness" is almost always informative in itself, and you should tell your algorithm if a value was missing and imputing values, does not addi any real information, it simply reinforces the patterns already provided by other observations.
 In short, **always tell the algorithm that a value was missing because missingness is informative**.

-Missing categorical data

-The best way to handle missing data for categorical features is to simply label them as ’Missing’!

-    You’re essentially adding a new class for the feature.
-    This tells the algorithm that the value was missing.
-    This also gets around the technical requirement for no missing values.
+The best way to handle missing data for **categorical features** is to simply label them as *Missing*.
+This essential adds a new class for the feature, which tells the algorithm that the value was missing and also gets around the technical requirement for no missing values.

-Missing numeric data

-For missing numeric data, you should flag and fill the values.

-    Flag the observation with an indicator variable of missingness.
-    Then, fill the original missing value with 0 just to meet the technical requirement of no missing values.

-By using this technique of flagging and filling, you are essentially allowing the algorithm to estimate the optimal constant for missingness, instead of just filling it in with the mean.
+For missing **numeric data**, glag the observation with an indicator variable of missingness and then fill the original missing value with 0 just to meet the technical requirement of no missing values.
+Using this technique of flagging and filling allows the algorithm to estimate the optimal constant for missingness, instead of just filling it in with the mean.

 ### Conclusion